supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 3. Select the **Connect** button.

-### Task 4: Connect the Azure Defender connector.

-In this task, you will connect the Azure Defender connector.

-1. From the Data Connectors tab, select the **Azure Defender** connector from the list.

-2. Select **Open connector page** on the connector information blade.

-3. Review the Connecting Options.
-Don't connect.
-This is for informational purposes only.

 ### Task 5: Connect the Microsoft Cloud App Security connector.

 In this task, you will connect the Microsoft Cloud App Security connector.

-1. From the Data Connectors Tab, select the **Microsoft Cloud App Security** connector from the list.
+1. From the Data Connectors Tab, select the **Microsoft Defender for Cloud Apps** connector from the list.

 2. Select **Open connector page** on the connector information blade.